Shiimymy/the-W-invitation/README.md

 ### Memories Page

-The Memories page is where the user is be able to view Memories posts and participate fully to the website by adding and editing his memories.
-It is similar to guest book but user can add as much memories as thay want and add pictures.
+The Memories page is where the user is able to view Memories posts and participate fully to the website by adding and editing his memories.
+It is similar to guestbook but user can add as much memories as thay want and add pictures.

 1. **Add memory button**